 If you’re a beer lover, you have to have a cold Sam Adams while you’re visiting Boston.
 Jim Koch of Boston Beer Company created the brand’s flagship brew, Samuel Adams Boston Lager, in his Cambridge kitchen using an old family recipe that he found in his father’s attic.

 Koch named the lager after Bostonian founding father Sam Adams, who was himself a beer maker after inheriting his father’s brewery.

 Samuel Adams beer has come a long way since its origins as a tiny microbrewery.
 Today, the beer is sold in all 50 US states and about three dozen countries around the world.

 Tour guides teach visitors all about beer ingredients and the brewing process.
-Each guest over 21 can sample three Samuel Adams beers and take home a complimentary tasting glass.
+Each guest over 21 can sample three Samuel Adams beers and take home a complimentary tasting glass for $10 per person.